Isaac-Fate/Isaac-Fate/README.md

 ## Course Projects

-- Smartphone App on IOS
+- Smartphone App on IOS: A highly customizable mobile application designed for iOS devices using SwfitUI.
+It offers a feature-rich platform for tracking expenses across various categories, providing a personalized accounting experience.
 - [Stock Price Prediction](https://isaac-fate.github.io/stox/intro.html): A tempt of predicting stock prices using LSTM with elementary NLP analysis of the daily news.